Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales

 We close this section with a direct comparison of our Laguerre reconstruction with a more traditional algorithm.
 For this, we have used what Ref.\cite{baoHOD} refer to as the `standard' reconstruction of the dark matter signal for these same 20 { ABACUS} simulations.
 (Similar results for the LM and HM samples are not available.)

-In Fig.~\ref{fig:std}, the smooth black curve shows linear theory, symbols with error bars show $\xi_{\rm NL}$ and red curve surrounded by pink bands shows our Laguerre reconstruction (same as left hand panel of Fig.~\ref{fig:shape}).
+In Fig.~\ref{fig:std}, the smooth black curve shows linear theory, symbols with error bars show $\xi_{\rm NL}$ and red curve surrounded by pink bands shows our Laguerre reconstruction $\xi_{\rm Lag}$ (same as left hand panel of Fig.~\ref{fig:shape}).
 The dashed curve is from Ref.\cite{baoHOD} (provided in $5h^{-1}$Mpc bins), and the dotted curve shows the result of normalizing it to have the same value as linear theory at $70h^{-1}$Mpc.
+These show the correlation function measured on the reconstructed density field.
+It is apparent that our simpler Laguerre-based reconstruction is closer to the linear theory shape over a wider range of scales.

-The best-fitting 9th order simple polynomial to the dotted curve has $\chi^2$/dof = 9.4, indicating a bad fit, but the associated $r_{\rm LP}$ is $92.86\pm 0.32 h^{-1}$Mpc.
+However, what really matters is the distance scale that one estimates from these (dashed or dotted) curves.
+The `standard' procedure involves fitting a $\Lambda$CDM template to the (dashed or dotted) curves.
+Instead, we will treat them similarly to how we treat $\xi_{\rm Lag}$.
+Namely, we fit a 9th-order simple polynomial to the dotted curve.
+Although this has $\chi^2$/d.o.f. = 9.4, indicating a bad fit, the associated $r_{\rm LP}$ is $92.86\pm 0.32 h^{-1}$Mpc.